-Container Service for Kubernetes provides enterprise-level high-performance and flexible management of Kubernetes containerized applications throughout the application lifecycle.
-This service simplifies cluster creation and expansion and integrates Alibaba Cloud capabilities in virtualization, storage, network, and security, providing an improved running environment for Kubernetes containerized applications.
+Container Service for Kubernetes provides enterprise-level high-performance and scalable management of Kubernetes containerized applications throughout the application lifecycle.
+This service simplifies cluster creation and scaling and integrates Alibaba Cloud capabilities in virtualization, storage, network, and security, providing an improved running environment for Kubernetes containerized applications.

-- Create Container Service Kubernetes clusters in the Container Service for Kubernetes console
+Step 1: Create Container Service Kubernetes clusters in the Container Service for Kubernetes console

-- Import Container Service Kubernetes clusters into the EDAS console
+Step 2: Import Container Service Kubernetes clusters into the EDAS console

-- Log on to the Container Service console.
+- Log on to the EDAS console.

-In the left-side navigation pane, choose .
+- In the left-side navigation pane, choose .

-On the Clusters page, click Container Service K8S Cluster.
-In the cluster list, locate the row that contains the Container Service Kubernetes cluster you created and
+- On the Clusters page, click Container Service K8s Cluster.
+In the cluster list, find the Container Service Kubernetes cluster you created and

 click Import in the Actions column.
 In the Import Kubernetes Cluster dialog box, click Import.